evanzumm/evanzumm/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<p>💚 Hello!
-I am Emily Van Zummeren 💚</p>
+💚 Hello!
+I am Emily Van Zummeren 💚

-<p>❤️ I am currently studying Full Stack Web Development at ASU Online ❤️</p>
+❤️ I am currently studying Full Stack Web Development at ASU Online ❤️

-<p> I currently work at Starbucks ☕ but hope to still work for them after graduation.
+I currently work at Starbucks ☕ but hope to still work for them after graduation.
 I don't know much about coding, but do enjoy learning it!
-I really enjoy graphic design and hope to build a diverse set of skills with my degree 🎓</p>
+I really enjoy graphic design and hope to build a diverse set of skills with my degree 🎓

+🖋️ Here is a link to my [CodePen](https://codepen.io/evanzumm).

-Here is a link to my [CodePen](https://codepen.io/evanzumm)
+💼 Here is a link to my [LinkedIn](www.linkedin.com/in/emily-van-zummeren-4563781a3).